 Life on Earth is maintained by the presence of various types of radiation.
 Light and heat from the sun travel in the form of radiation down to the earth.
 Throughout their evolution, living organisms have adapted to the natural background radiation; they are in natural balance with their environment.
 Today this balance is in serious danger, as in so many other areas as well.

 Among other factors, exposure to significant levels of artificial electric and magnetic fields as well as radioactive radiation can cause such imbalances.
 Humans, as well as animals and plants, respond very differently to these exposures.
-In building biology or building biology testing methods, respectively, nature is the ultimate guide.
+In building biology and its building biology testing methods, nature is the ultimate guide.
 It is recommended that the exposure to artificial electromagnetic fields and changes in the natural background radiation are best avoided or at least reduced.
 There are also naturally occurring phenomena that can make people sick such as geological disturbances (e.g. underground watercourses, faults).
 It is important to also monitor those exposures and to avoid them.

 A healthy living space is only worth living in when you can find quiet there.
 Therefore, one of the 25 Principles of Building Biology states: “Protective measures against noise and vibration pollution need to be based on human needs.”
 The psychological component of noise is frequently underestimated: How noise is perceived depends to a great extent on a person’s current disposition, but more so even on whether a person associates something positive or negative with the source of noise (e.g. beautiful or ugly music, nice or unsympathetic neighbors, ocean surf or car noise).
-In addition to sound audible to human ears, there is also inaudible infrasound, which frequently is perceived as vibration.
+In addition to sound audible to the human ear, there is also inaudible infrasound, which frequently is perceived as vibration.
 Our knowledge about infrasound is rather slim, but affected people can frequently be driven to despair.
 Therefore, high-quality sound insulation in the construction of buildings is essential to a healthy living environment.